Take care of your body… and of your mind!

 - Read the labels when you go grocery shopping

-It can seem difficult and time-consuming to thoroughly read food labels when you are grocery shopping, but it is important to know what exactly is in the food you are eating.
+It can seem difficult and time-consuming to thoroughly read food labels when you are grocery shopping, but it is important to know what is in the food you are eating.
 You can make healthier choices if you understand the nutrition information and ingredients list for the food products that you pick.
-Generally speaking, try to go for products that are low in saturated fats, sodium and added sugar, and high in dietary fibre and protein.
-If you would like to try healthier snack options than your usual bag of potato chips, you can try these healthy snack ideas.
+Don’t panic, what’s written on the labels (or most of them) isn’t all gibberish!
+To get started, try to focus on these criteria: choose products that are low in saturated fats, sodium and added sugar, and high in dietary fibre and protein.
+And if you would like to try healthier snack options than your usual bag of potato chips, you can try these healthy snack ideas.

 - Stay organised with your food: don’t skip meals!